MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-cust-migration.md

 #### Post-migration considerations

-- Apply the latest [quality updates](/fin-ops-core/fin-ops/get-started/quality-updates) to your environments.
+- Apply the latest [quality updates](../fin-ops-core/fin-ops/get-started/quality-updates) to your environments.
 - If you're using [virtual tables](hr-admin-integration-common-data-service-virtual-entities.md), reconfigure the endpoints.
-If you are using Human Resources virtual tables in integration scenarios, see [Human Resources virtual tables in integration],  section for more information
+If you're using Human Resources virtual tables in integration scenarios, see [Human Resources virtual tables in integration],  section for more information
 - Reconfigure dual-write integration.
 Evaluate which entities must be enabled.
 - Consider using virtual tables to replace dual-write for integration.
 - All remaining standalone Human Resources environments will automatically be deleted ten days after successful migration of the production environment to the finance and operations infrastructure.